Learning Bounded Context-Free-Grammar via LSTM and the Transformer:Difference and Explanations: Experiments

 \textbf{Models and metrics. } The model configurations are the same as in learning the canonical PDAs.
 We compute perplexity to evaluate language modeling and compute the accuracy of the stack prediction as the parsing accuracy.

-\textbf{Results. } Tab.~\ref{tab:scan_results} sums up the results of LSTM and Transformer on SCAN dataset, which is consistent with the observations in Sec.~\ref{ssec:pda_results}: LSTM and Transformer decoder perform similarly in language modeling and parsing when decomposition is forced, and the parsing accuracy of LSTM suffers heavily from latent decomposition setting.
+\textbf{Results. } Table~\ref{tab:scan_results} sums up the results of LSTM and Transformer on SCAN dataset, which is consistent with the observations in previous section: LSTM and Transformer decoder perform similarly in language modeling and parsing when decomposition is forced, and the parsing accuracy of LSTM suffers heavily from latent decomposition setting.
 The Transformer encoder can see the whole sequence at each step, so it achieves an almost lower bound of perplexity and has the highest parsing accuracy.